tonghuikang/swe-sharing/slides.md

 Can users use the product intuitively without guidance How many database connections can you have at the same time What happens when part of your system goes down
-After you leave the company, can your successors understand what you wrote Is sensitive information protected
+After you leave the company, can your successors understand what you wrote, fix bugs and add features Is sensitive information protected

 These questions require an understanding of the business use case and also techincal concepts